Let’s compare a white paper to a dessert soufflé.

 In more than half of these challenged white papers (20 projects or 55%) the client set a budget too low to accomplish what they wanted.

-But that’s a whole other topic we’ll cover in a future article.
+But that’s a whole other topic for a future article.

-For now, we have some crazy stories about white papers that didn’t perform as well as they could have.
+For now, I have some crazy stories about white papers that didn’t perform as well as they could have.

 A few years ago, I was asked to write a white paper to support an executive breakfast in New York City co-sponsored by two huge Silicon Valley firms.

-One makes computer hardware and the other enterprise software.
+One makes computer hardware and the other does enterprise software.

 Both companies were going to pool their juiciest contacts to build a must-go event that would electrify the business world and lead to zillions in sales.